 Do you use your mobile phone before going to sleep?
 Is aimlessly scrolling through Twitter, Instagram or Facebook posts part of your late night routine?
 If the answer to either of these questions is yes, then you should probably stop.
 We know it’s easier said than done but looking at a device which emits a lot of blue light before you go to sleep is undoubtedly not healthy.

 Turning the brightness down or switching your phone to a black and white mode can help, as well as using an app like F.lux, however it won’t necessarily improve your sleep.
 Exposure to blue light causes reactions in the brain that disturb our circadian rhythm.
 It may reduce the secretion of melatonin, which sends a signal to the brain that it’s still daytime.
 The best solution is to simply give up using electronics with LCD screens for at least two hours before bedtime.
 If it’s your favorite time to read, try to use an e-book reader with an E Ink display or go old school, read a physical paper based book!
-If you use your smartphone as an alarm clock, consider buying a conventional alarm clock, or perhaps invest in good sleep with a premium minimalist alarm clock, such as the Mudita Bell.
+If you use your smartphone as an alarm clock, consider buying a conventional alarm clock, or perhaps invest in good sleep with a premium minimalist alarm clock, such as the Mudita Harmony.

 Why is sleep so important and how much sleep is enough?